steqeq/0000/docs/reference/env-variables.rst

       - **Value**

     * - | ``ROCR_VISIBLE_DEVICES``
-        | A list of device indices or UUIDs that will be exposed to applications.
+        | Specifies a list of device indices or UUIDs to be exposed to the applications.
       - None
       - ``0,GPU-DEADBEEFDEADBEEF``